cbellee/app-svc-easy-auth/README.md

   - `$ make deployment`
 - once the deployment is complete, execute the container build & push
   - `$ make build`
-- verify that the frontend can call tha backend
+- verify that the frontend can call the backend
   - `$ curl 6jixdodaa2cco-fe.azurewebsites.net/helloFrontend`
 - verify that the backed app cannot be called directly & returns a 401 (unauthorized) reposnse
   - `curl 6jixdodaa2cco-be.azurewebsites.net/helloBackend`